nvite/Odie/README.md

 This skips the builtin `save` entirely, so you're responsible for everything.

-**Wrapping**
+### By `overrides`

-Odie provides a higher-order method, `overrides`, to facilitate wrapping a builtin method.
+Odie also provides a higher-order method, `overrides`, to facilitate wrapping a builtin method.
 The signature looks like `(methodName, implementation)` where `methodName` is the string name to override, and `implementation` is a function that receives the original method, and returns a function with the same signature as the original method.